-It was then I recalled one of my mentors, Chow Chee Yong who told me “Don’t tell me there is nothing to shoot when it rains.
+It was then I recalled one of my lecturers, Chow Chee Yong who told me “Don’t tell me there is nothing to shoot when it rains.
 You shoot the rain!”

 I am blessed to have had his advise in my head as I managed to pull together a story of Rain in Shanghai.

 In fact, here is his response after he saw my post on shooting in the rain:

 “Sir, I did not shoot anything yesterday.
 It was raining.

 I find this to be one of the most common excuse from my students.

 For years I lived with it and accepted it.
 I mean – it was really raining.